SureColor P800 Chip-less Firmware & Ink Cartridge Instructions

 Also download and install the P800 Driver https://epson.com/Support/Printers/Professional-Imaging-Printers/SureColor-Series/Epson-SureColor-P800/s/SPT_SCP800SE and make sure that the printer is plugged into your computer via USB and that the printer is correctly set up in Printers & Scanners.
 When you download the driver, DO NOT download the "Combo Package."
 This will force a firmware update that could deactivate your printer.
 Make sure you download the driver only.

 Ok, you have your printer (turn it off), it's plugged into your computer via USB, you have your firmware and your activation license app, driver is installed, etc.

 Boot the printer into "firmware update mode" (no ink cartridges are required in this step):

 Make sure the printer is off.

-Press and Hold the following buttons for about 6 seconds: BACK + HOME + POWER and then release only the BACK button.
+Press and Hold the following buttons for no less than 3 second and no more than 5 seconds: BACK + HOME + POWER and then release only the BACK button.
 Keep holding the Home and Power buttons.
 Eventually you will see white text and this means you are in Firmware Update Mode.
 If you see Red text it didn't work and you need to release all buttons, power off the printer, and try again.
 You can release the HOME and POWER buttons when that WHITE text appears.